bookofproofs/bookofproofs.github.io/_sources/history/18th-century/bernoulli-johann-ii.md

 5. Discovered the generalization of the root-finding process to any degree polynomial, now known as the ‘Ruffini-Horner’s’ method.
 6. Developed a method to numerically approximate solutions to differential equations, known as the variation of constants and undetermined coefficients.

-Born 28 May1710, Basel, Switzerland.
+Born 28 May 1710, Basel, Switzerland.
 Died 17 July 1790, Basel, Switzerland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Bernoulli_Johann(II)/)